Texas Pacific Land (NYSE:TPL) Price Target Raised to $2,000.00

-Other analysts have also issued research reports about the stock.
-Zacks Investment Research upgraded shares of Texas Pacific Land from a hold rating to a buy rating and set a $1,767.00 price objective on the stock in a research note on Tuesday, March 30th.
-Stifel Nicolaus lowered shares of Texas Pacific Land from a buy rating to a hold rating and set a $1,359.00 price objective on the stock. in a report on Thursday, April 1st.
+A number of other equities research analysts also recently commented on TPL.
+Stifel Nicolaus downgraded Texas Pacific Land from a buy rating to a hold rating and set a $1,359.00 target price on the stock. in a research report on Thursday, April 1st.
+Zacks Investment Research upgraded Texas Pacific Land from a hold rating to a buy rating and set a $1,767.00 target price on the stock in a research report on Tuesday, March 30th.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
-Stockholders of record on Tuesday, June 8th will be given a dividend of $2.75 per share.
-This represents a $11.00 dividend on an annualized basis and a dividend yield of 0.65%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 15th.
+Investors of record on Tuesday, June 8th will be issued a $2.75 dividend.
 The ex-dividend date is Monday, June 7th.
-Texas Pacific Land’s payout ratio is currently 26.58%.
+This represents a $11.00 annualized dividend and a dividend yield of 0.73%.
+Texas Pacific Land’s dividend payout ratio is presently 26.58%.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-FMR LLC increased its position in shares of Texas Pacific Land by 291.6% in the 1st quarter.
-FMR LLC now owns 11,355 shares of the financial services provider’s stock worth $8,785,000 after purchasing an additional 8,455 shares during the last quarter.
-MADDEN SECURITIES Corp raised its stake in Texas Pacific Land by 2.8% during the fourth quarter.
-MADDEN SECURITIES Corp now owns 668 shares of the financial services provider’s stock valued at $486,000 after buying an additional 18 shares in the last quarter.
-Radnor Capital Management LLC lifted its holdings in Texas Pacific Land by 20.8% during the 4th quarter.
-Radnor Capital Management LLC now owns 725 shares of the financial services provider’s stock worth $527,000 after buying an additional 125 shares during the last quarter.
-Welch & Forbes LLC acquired a new position in shares of Texas Pacific Land in the 4th quarter worth approximately $218,000.
-Finally, Evanson Asset Management LLC bought a new stake in shares of Texas Pacific Land in the 4th quarter valued at approximately $261,000.
-46.87% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently bought and sold shares of the stock.
+Arizona State Retirement System raised its holdings in shares of Texas Pacific Land by 0.4% in the 1st quarter.
+Arizona State Retirement System now owns 1,806 shares of the financial services provider’s stock valued at $2,871,000 after buying an additional 7 shares during the period.
+University of Texas Texas AM Investment Managment Co. purchased a new stake in shares of Texas Pacific Land in the 1st quarter valued at $25,000.
+Sowell Financial Services LLC purchased a new stake in shares of Texas Pacific Land in the 1st quarter valued at $26,000.
+Citigroup Inc. raised its holdings in shares of Texas Pacific Land by 1.1% in the 4th quarter.
+Citigroup Inc. now owns 1,830 shares of the financial services provider’s stock valued at $1,331,000 after buying an additional 20 shares during the period.
+Finally, Edge Wealth Management LLC purchased a new stake in shares of Texas Pacific Land in the 1st quarter valued at $40,000.
+Hedge funds and other institutional investors own 46.87% of the company’s stock.

 Texas Pacific Land Corporation engages in the land and resource management, and water services and operations businesses.
 The company's Land and Resource Management segment manages approximately 880,000 acres of land.
 This segment also holds oil and gas royalty interests; easements and commercial leases comprising easement contracts covering activities, such as oil and gas pipelines and subsurface wellbore easements; and agreements with operators and midstream companies to lease its land, primarily for facilities and roads.